jbolns/jbolns/README.md

 👽 Currently trying to develop cool things.

 💞️ What is cool?
-High-performance websites (cool, yet fast and efficient/sustainable), digital sustainability, edge AI, anything 3D, among many other things (it's a long list).
+High-performance websites (beautiful, interactive, multilingual, yet fast and sustainable), edge AI, anything 3D, quantum computing, and probably many other things I am yet to try.

 💡 My biggest lesson thus far is that coding is increasingly a team effort.
 I started my coding journey independently.
 Would now like to change that.